Learn everything you need to know before you start trading bitcoin, Ethereum or any other cryptocurrency.

 - Closing a trade in profit.
 It is important to take your winnings out of a trade.
-Cryptocurrencies move faster downwards than they do upwards, and you don’t want to be late cashing out of a trade.
+Cryptocurrencies can move down more quickly than they move up and you don’t want to be late cashing out of a trade.
 You also don’t want to be too early and miss out on extra profits.
 There are a lot of techniques to help you make this decision that are out of the scope of this beginner’s guide.

 When you first access a broker’s trading platform, you might feel overwhelmed.
 This is normal.
 Spend some time with it and continue doing your research.
 You will get comfortable with it in no time.

-The old adage of “buy low, sell high” holds for cryptocurrencies just as it holds for any other sort of asset.
-Don’t buy cryptocurrencies when the price is at an all-time high, and don’t sell them when they’re at an all-time low.
+The old adage of “buy low, sell high” holds for cryptocurrencies just as it holds for any other sort of investment or trading.
 Cryptocurrency markets move up and down, and large movements up are often followed by sudden dips.

 The best way to learn how to trade is to actually trade.
 There is no secret.
 Once you’ve learned all the theory, you’ll need to get your feet wet.
 Buy some cryptocurrency, set your limits and get started.

 Just remember that it’s gambling.
 Go in expecting to lose your money, and you’ll never be disappointed.

 What affects the price of a cryptocurrency?

 Cryptocurrencies are volatile by nature.
 They are not as stable as currencies that have had centuries to develop.
 Bitcoin is the oldest coin on the market, and it has only been around since 2009.
 Nevertheless, there are a number of things that can affect cryptocurrencies: